andychu/hatlog/README.md

     - Macros are hard to debug.
   - Performance issues more likely than in other languages.

+- [Negative Reasoning in Chalk](https://aturon.github.io/blog/2017/04/24/negative-chalk/) -- Chalk is a project to use logic programming in the Rust compiler.
+They want a sound specification for traits rather than ad hoc code.

+- [Scala's Type Checker Happens To Contain Prolog](https://www.reddit.com/r/scala/comments/6yhrh6/scalas_type_checker_happens_to_contain_prolog/) -- I don't really understand this.
+From what I gather, the type system for Scala collections is very complex.

+I'm not exactly sure how related hatlog is to these systems, in principle.
+It's of course much smaller and simpler.
+Note that hatlog does type inference but no type checking.

 # Original README

 ## hatlog